 Grants Research and Training Center (GRTC)

-GRTC, a cooperating collection of the Foundation Center, provides access to online and print grant resources, sample proposals and the assistance of knowledgeable staff.
+As a Funding Information Network Partner of the Foundation Center, the GRTC is a community resource for nonprofit organizations, students, artists, and other individuals seeking foundation grant opportunities.
+GRTC, supported by the Fairfax County Office of Public Private Partnerships, provides access to online and print grant resources, sample proposals and the assistance of knowledgeable staff.
 Some of the online resources are not available for free on the internet.
 GRTC also offers educational workshops, including instruction in the basics of grant-seeking.
 There is no charge for these services.

 Grants Research and Training Center